nguyennancy/DNA-Sequencing/README.md

 * All functions are declared and organized in alphabetical order to allow the programmer to find a specific function quicker.
 Brief descriptions of each function (unless trivial/obvious) is given in the comments that precede the function in its respective .cpp file.

 ## Future Improvements
+### Code
 * Add throws/exceptions
 * Allow for chains longer than 18 amino acids by adding extra "boxes" and allowing the chain to wrap down
 * Adjust so that it doesn't print the "grid" for the structure when it's not a viable gene
 * Allow for uppercase and/or lowercase letters in the DNA sequence given in the file
+* Improve efficiency of mutation probability calculation

+### Extensions
+* Detect other types of repeats
+* Detect possible hairpin loops
+* Possibly identify if sequence is from prokaryotic or eukaryotic cell based on specific markers

 ## Authors
 Alissa Tran, Nancy Nguyen